Invariant differential operators on a class of multiplicity free spaces: Multiplicity free spaces with a one dimensional quotient

 The preceding map is in fact $G$-equivariant and therefore the $G$-module $D(V)$ is isomorphic to the $G$-module $\C[V]\otimes S(V)$.
 The duality pairing $V\otimes V^*\longrightarrow {\C}$ extends uniquely to the non-degenerate $G$-equivariant pairing

 which gives rise to an embedding $\C[V^*]\hookrightarrow \C[V]^*$.
-It is easy to see that $\langle \C^{i}[V^*],\C^j[V]\rangle =\{0\}$ if $i\neq j$
+It is easy to see that $\langle \C^{i}[V^*],\C^j[V]\rangle =\{0\}$ if $i\neq j$.

 \begin{definition} Let $G$ be a connected reductive algebraic group, and let $V$ be the space of a finite dimensional (complex) rational representation of $G$.
-The representation $(G,V)$ is said to be multiplicity free if each irreducible representation of $G$ occurs at most once in the representation $(G, \C[V])$. \end{definition}
+The representation $(G,V)$ is said to be multiplicity free (abbreviated to $MF$) if each irreducible representation of $G$ occurs at most once in the representation $(G, \C[V])$. \end{definition} 5pt